Bharath2/Minimal-GRPO/README.md

 Both approaches are designed to be simple, customizable, and effective for reinforcement learning from verifiable rewards.
 This repo currently includes **GSM8K** and **MathExpr** datasets, and can be easily adapted to other datasets and tasks.

-### GRPO (Group Relative Policy Optimization)

-Based on the approach from [DeepSeekMath](https://arxiv.org/abs/2402.03300), GRPO is a gradient-based reinforcement learning algorithm that:
-- Uses group-based advantage estimation for stable policy updates
-- Combines PPO-style clipping with KL divergence regularization
-- Maintains a reference model to prevent catastrophic forgetting
-- Efficiently leverages gradient information for policy improvement
-- **Uses LoRA (Low-Rank Adaptation)** for parameter-efficient fine-tuning

-### ES (Evolution Strategies)

-Based on recent work showing ES can scale to billion-parameter LLMs ([Qiu et al., 2025](https://arxiv.org/pdf/2509.24372)), Evolution Strategies is a gradient-free optimization approach inspired by natural evolution.
-It:
-- Perturbs model parameters with Gaussian noise
-- Evaluates fitness using task-specific rewards
-- Updates parameters based on relative performance (z-score normalization)
-- Requires only forward passes (no backpropagation)
-- Less prone to reward hacking than RL methods

-Recent research demonstrates that ES can successfully fine-tune LLMs with billions of parameters, outperforming RL methods in sample efficiency, robustness, and stability, particularly on tasks with sparse outcome-only rewards.

 ## Features

 - ✅ **Clean, minimal codebase**: Easy to understand and modify